-A key factor in this collaboration is helping our suppliers to improve their sustainability performance, including their performance in the area of labour practices and human rights.
+A key factor in this collaboration is helping our suppliers to improve their sustainability performance, including their performance in the area of labor practices and human rights.
 Here we focus both on remedying deficiencies and on collaborating on sustainability topics (further details see chapter IV of this Statement).

-In 2023, we actively worked together with suppliers in whose operations we had identified critical findings with regard to human rights in the previous year.
-Where necessary, the suppliers were included in our Sustainability Supplier Development Program, follow-up audits conducted in 2023 already or further audits planned.
+In 2024, we actively worked together with suppliers in whose operations we had identified critical findings regarding human rights in the previous year.
+Where necessary, the suppliers were included in our Sustainability Supplier Development Program, follow-up audits were conducted in 2024 or further audits are planned.
 In this way, we attempt to improve the situation for suppliers' employees not just in the short term, but also in the long term.
-In 2023, audits of suppliers uncovered a very small number of critical findings regarding applicable wages, employee benefits, working hours, health, and safety as well as a risk of child labour as documents verifying the age of the workers were not provided.
-In each of these cases, we also actively cooperated with our suppliers by agreeing on a time-bound corrective action plan to improve the situation for employees in a timely fashion.
+In 2024, audits of suppliers uncovered a very small number of critical findings regarding applicable wages, employee benefits, working hours, health and safety.
+In each of these cases, we also actively cooperated with our suppliers by agreeing on a time-bound corrective action plan to improve the situation for their employees in a timely fashion.